Michael Rush (rower): Business ventures

 Rush set up as a store-keeper in the town of Rocky Mouth (Maclean).
 He operated a 'floating store' which was anchored at Chatsworth Island during the sugar-cane harvesting season when hundreds of itinerant labourers moved into the district.
 His steam launch Jinnie Rush was used as a mobile general store, delivering goods to farmers and villagers along the river.
-Rush also bought several racing boats, importing ‘riggers’ from England, as well as ordering them custom-made from local boat-builders.
+Rush also bought several racing boats, importing 'riggers' from England, as well as ordering them custom-made from local boatbuilders.

 Rush divided his energies between his business ventures and his sculling contests, organising as well as competing in regattas and 'aquatic carnivals', so much so, that he never achieved the solid prosperity of other Clarence River commercial pioneers.
 He added the Criterion Hotel and a string of race-horses to his business 'empire' at Rocky Mouth.
 As a former farm-boy from impoverished Ireland, where he might never have owned even a house plot, Rush now purchased many acres of Clarence River land, much of it having little value.
 Rush's Irish background of tenant farming gave little understanding of managing capital, property, or conducting a business career.
 Rush fits an Irish immigrant model offered by historian Patrick O'Farrell: